WEPX-TV

 WEPX-TV (channel 38) in Greenville, North Carolina, and WPXU-TV (channel 35) in Jacksonville, North Carolina, are television stations broadcasting the Ion Television network to Eastern North Carolina.
-The stations are owned and operated by the Ion Media subsidiary of the E. W. Scripps Company.
+The stations are owned by the Ion Media subsidiary of the E. W. Scripps Company.
 WEPX-TV's transmitter is located northwest of New Bern, while WPXU's tower is near Holly Ridge.

 WPXU operates as a full-time satellite of WEPX-TV; its existence is only acknowledged in station identifications.
 Aside from the transmitter, WPXU does not maintain any physical presence locally in Jacksonville.

 WEPX and WPXU were affiliates of MyNetworkTV from September 5, 2006, until September 27, 2009, when MyNetworkTV's affiliation switched over to WITN-TV; prior to this, the stations were solely affiliates of Ion (then known as i: Independent Television and originally known as Pax TV).